-From October 2023 through July 2024, OhioNet engaged consultants Pamela Espinosa de los Monteros and Janice Jaguszewski to conduct an Antiracism, Diversity, Equity, and Inclusion (ADEI) Assessment.
-Collaborating with a team of six DEI library practitioners, including BIPOC (Black, Indigenous, and people of color) librarians and allies, they developed and conducted an inquiry-led assessment across OhioNet member libraries.
+From October 2023 to July 2024, OhioNet engaged external consultants to conduct an assessment exploring the retention of Ohio's librarian workforce, with a focus on librarians from underrepresented communities.
+Collaborating with a team of six inclusive leadership library practitioners, including librarians from underrepresented communities and allies, they developed and conducted an inquiry-led assessment across OhioNet member libraries to explore retention across the librarian workforce.

-Recognizing the significant harm caused by racism, inequity, and exclusion, along with the negative effects of tokenism, bias, and systemic gaps, the assessment noted that current approaches to ADEI-primarily focused on addressing system dysfunction and raising awareness of systemic racism through employee learning and development-have achieved limited success and yielded mixed results (Zheng, 2024; Sugiyama et. al, 2023; Dobbin & Kalev, 2016).
-As a result, the ADEI consulting team adopted a new approach centered on positive organizational development.
+Recognizing the significant harm caused by racism, inequity, and exclusion, along with the negative effects of tokenism, bias, and systemic gaps, the assessment noted that current approaches to inclusive excellence-primarily focused on addressing system dysfunction and raising awareness of systemic racism through employee learning and development-have achieved limited success and yielded mixed results (Zheng, 2024; Sugiyama et. al, 2023; Dobbin & Kalev, 2016).
+As a result, the consulting team adopted a new approach centered on positive organizational development.
 This approach integrates appreciative inquiry, inclusive excellence, and elements of intentional change theory, moving the conversation toward a strengths-based, human-centric, and relational model.

-Using this approach, 40 BIPOC librarians in Ohio were interviewed to identify which ADEI organizational practices were driving meaningful and transformative change in their careers.
-As a result, three interdependent areas of focus emerged: (1) Empowering BIPOC Librarians to Thrive, (2) Unleashing Potential through Inclusive Libraries, and (3) Embracing the Energy in Difference.
-The consulting team developed vision statements and best practices for each area to outline an ideal future where libraries fully realize and meaningfully integrate ADEI.
+Using this approach, 40 Ohio librarians from historically underrepresented communities were interviewed to identify which organizational practices were driving meaningful and transformative change in their careers.
+As a result, three interdependent areas of focus emerged: (1) Empowering All Librarians to Thrive, (2) Unleashing Potential through Inclusive Libraries, and (3) Embracing the Energy in Difference.
+The consulting team developed vision statements and best practices for each area, describing an ideal future where libraries meaningfully integrate impactful organizational practices that enable all to thrive.
 These vision statements were then explored and further refined during three "dream summits" (one in-person and two virtual), which were attended by over 100 librarians from across Ohio.

 Additional support is now needed to advance each interdependent area of focus, and we offer the following prioritized recommendations for OhioNet and its member libraries.
 We strongly recommend a programmatic approach that reinforces concepts, provides opportunities for practice over time, and creates the conditions for individual and organizational change.

 See the report for further detail.

-1. Empowering BIPOC Librarians to Thrive
+1. Empowering All Librarians to Thrive

-Develop, deliver, and evaluate a comprehensive BIPOC Professional Development Accelerator Program designed to empower and equip BIPOC librarians for career advancement and success in the Library and Information Science (LIS) field.
+Develop, deliver, and evaluate a comprehensive Professional Development Accelerator Program designed to empower and equip librarians including librarians from underrepresented communities for career advancement and success in the Library and Information Science (LIS) field.
 This dynamic program will integrate experiential learning, mentorship, career planning, and skill-building activities to help participants unlock their potential.
-Insights from the program can help member libraries further identify and create effective resources for supporting BIPOC librarians' development and career advancement.
+Insights from the program can help member libraries further identify and create effective resources to support the development and career advancement of librarians from underrepresented communities.